Further Investigation of the Survivability of Code Technical Debt Items: Conclusions

 \section{Conclusions}

-In this paper, we present the results of a multiple case study on the survivability of code TDI in software systems.
-This paper presents a study on the change history of five software systems, and it aims to understand the survivability of code technical debt items (TDI) in the codebase.
-Furthermore, this study aims to extend the results of prior studies by including in the analysis not only code smells, but also other types of code TDIs such as bugs, and vulnerabilities.
-We focus on examining and assessing the differences in survivability among the three categories of detected code TDI.
+In this paper, we present the results of a sample study on the survivability of code TDIs in software systems.
+This paper presents a study on the change history of five software systems, and it aims to understand the survivability of code technical debt items (TDIs) in the codebase.
+Furthermore, this study aims to extend the results of prior studies by including smells and other types of code TDIs, such as bugs and vulnerabilities in the analysis code.
+Therefore, we have focused on examining and assessing the differences in survivability among the three categories of detected code TDI.

-We conduct comprehensive empirical experiments using data gathered from other software systems, including two large industrial software systems and study other types of code TDI apart from code smells.
-We also provide a more fine granularity by focusing on individual commits.
-As illustrated by the survival curves, most of the code TDI in the investigated systems are removed rather quickly, i.e., there is a $23.08\%$ chance that they survive until $100$ days.
+We have conducted a comprehensive empirical sample study using data from other software systems, including two large industrial software systems and 31 open-source systems from the Apache Foundation.
+As illustrated by the survival curves, most of the code TDI in the investigated systems are removed rather quickly, i.e., there is a $23.20\%$ chance that they survive until $100$ days.
 Any code TDI that survives this threshold has a higher probability of surviving longer in the system.

-When the system type and commit activities are taken into account, the issues in the systems which have a bigger size tend to have longer survival duration.
-On the other hand, the issues in the systems with higher commit activities tend to have shorter survival duration.
-Additionally, refactoring activities and new development in the repository identified by the developers highly contributes to the removal of code TDIs.
+When the system type and commit activities are taken into account, the code TDIs in the systems which have a bigger size tend to have a longer survival duration.
+On the other hand, the code TDIs that survive past the median threshold tend to stay in the system for a long time.

-Our findings opens the door for further studies.
+Our findings open the door for further studies.
 Our results can be strengthened by digging into the other factors that affect the systems.
 Additionally, we believe replications are needed to strengthen the results and study whether the results might be generalizable to similar systems.